skodjob/strimzi-systemtest-pipelines/tekton/README.md

 - Tekton Pipelines installed on your cluster
 - Container registry access for the test image
 - Kubernetes cluster with sufficient resources
+  - min: 2CPU 8GB of RAM
+  - ideal: 4CPI 16GB RAM and more
 - Kubeconfig secret for target test cluster access

 ## Setup